python/cpython/Doc/library/stdtypes.rst

 application).

-Despite its name, lists are more akin to arrays in other languages than to linked lists, since its elements are accessed with time complexity O(1).
+Despite its name, lists are more akin to arrays in other languages than to linked lists, since their elements are accessed with time complexity O(1).

 .. class:: list([iterable])